View from my room (24th floor)

 The awesome chefs!

-I kept hearing how cool the digital keyboard orchestra sessions were so I just had to check it out.
-Beth is so funny and I was happy she was leading our session.
+I kept hearing how cool the digital keyboard orchestra sessions were, so I just had to check it out.
+Beth is so funny, and I was happy she was leading our session.
 She invited me to fill in as a “student” and I was happy to do so.
-Imagine by excitement when I saw that the first book we would be using was Paula Manwaring’s, Musical Discoveries! (affiliate link) I’ve been wanting to check it out for awhile.
+Imagine my excitement when I saw that the first book we would be using was Paula Manwaring’s, Musical Discoveries! (affiliate link) I’ve been wanting to check it out for a while.
 Now that I have experienced it, I can highly recommend it!
 Written for multi-track sequencing, it also makes creating digital ensembles a breeze!!!
 She also has a 2nd book here.

 Participating in one of the digital keyboard orchestra sessions.